 - Fast Med (919) 562-3155

-This famous clinic's web site provides accessible health information and allows users to email questions to clinic physicians.
+- Mayo Clinic - This famous clinic's website provides accessible health information & allows users to email questions to clinic physicians

-This web site contains general health information, data,, and statistics from CDC research studies, publications, traveler's health information and more.
+- Center for Disease Control & Prevention - This web site is fill of general health information, data, and statistics from CDC research studies, publications, traveler's health information and more

-A consumer health information web site from the U.S. government.
+- Health Finder - A consumer health information web site from the U.S. government

-Sneezing, sore throat, a stuffy nose, coughing - everyone knows the symptoms of the common cold.
+Sneezing, sore throat, a stuffy nose, coughing - everyone knows the common cold symptoms.
 It is probably the most common illness.
-In the course of a year, people in the United States suffer1 billion colds.
-You can get a cold by touching your eyes or nose after you touch surfaces with cold germs on them.
-You can also inhale the germs.
-Symptoms usually begin 2 or 3 days after infection and last 2 to 14 days.
+In a year, people in the United States suffer one billion colds.
+You can get a cold by touching your eyes or nose, coming in contact with cold germs on surfaces, and inhaling the virus.
+Symptoms usually begin two or three days after infection and last two to fourteen days.
 Washing your hands and staying away from people with colds will help you avoid colds.

 There is no cure for the common cold.
-For relief, try:
+For relief, try the following:

-Flu is a respiratory infection caused by a number of viruses.
+Flu is a respiratory infection caused by many viruses.
 The viruses pass through the air and enter your body through your nose or mouth.
 Between 5% and 20% of people in the U.S. get the flu each year.
-The flu can be serious or even deadly for elderly people, newborn babies and people with certain chronic illnesses.
+The flu can be severe or even deadly for older adults, newborn babies, and people with certain chronic illnesses.

 Symptoms of the flu come on suddenly and are worse than those of the common cold.
 They may include:

 Is it a cold or the flu?
 Colds rarely cause a fever or headaches.
-Flu almost never causes an upset stomach.
-And "stomach flu" isn't really flu at all, but gastroenteritis.
+The flu rarely causes an upset stomach.
+"Stomach Flu" is not the flu, but gastroenteritis.